helium/docs/docs/governance/staking-with-realms.md

 ### Insufficient SOL Balance

 Creating new veHNT/veMOBILE/veIOT positions requires more SOL than standard token claims or account-to-account transfers.
 To stake your HNT you will need approximately 0.006 SOL in your account to create the position.
 If you do not have enough SOL and proceed with the transaction, an error notification will appear and allow you to swap your existing HNT/MOBILE/IOT to SOL to proceed with the transaction.

 <figure className="screensnippet-wrapper">
   <img src={useBaseUrl('/img/modular-governance/no-sol-error.jpg')}
-  style={{ maxHeight: 500, borderRadius: '40px', padding: '14px 16px 20px' }}
+  style={{ maxHeight: 500 }}
+  className="add-border-radius add-shadow add-shadow-margin"
  />
   <figcaption>Transaction warning noting the user does not have enough $SOL in order to continue.</figcaption>
 </figure>